AdobeDocs/audience-manager.en/help/using/integration/integration-aep/aam-aep-audience-sharing.md

 {style="table-layout:auto"}

-## Get started - How to enable data sharing between Audience Manager and Experience Platform {#enable-data-sharing-aam-aep}
+## Audience Manager segments and traits in Adobe Experience Platform {#aam-segments-traits-in-aep}

-The two sections below indicate how to enable data sharing between Audience Manager and Experience Platform.
+The sections below describe how to enable data sharing from Audience Manager to Experience Platform and how to use Audience Manager traits and segments in Experience Platform.

 ### Enable data sharing from Audience Manager to Experience Platform {#enable-aam-to-aep-data}